 I wasn’t willing to accept that my destiny was to struggle with these symptoms for the rest of my life.
 So, I began my training in the field of Integrative and Functional Nutrition and Medicine, and through it was able to holistically manage my condition and feel like I truly got my life back.

 This education proved helpful again in my early 40s, when I started to experience significant adrenal fatigue.
 I had to take naps in between clients at work, I fell asleep on the couch by 7 p.m., I couldn’t tolerate my normal exercise regime, I was sore all the time, and I felt depressed and apathetic.
-Through testing, supplementation and lifestyle adjustments, I was able to crawl out of the hole I was in and once again get back to my desired life.
+Through testing, supplementation, and lifestyle adjustments, I was able to crawl out of the hole I was in and once again get back to my desired life.

 I took a 10-year break from self-employment when I moved from Illinois to Minnesota, working there in a variety of management and education roles for one of the country’s largest premiere health and fitness clubs.
-But, I found I missed helping clients on a day-to-day basis and well as being an entrepreneur, so I decided to go back into business for myself — that’s when Wellness 4 Women was born.
+But, I found I missed helping clients on a day-to-day basis and well as being an entrepreneur, so I decided to go back into business for myself — that’s when Lockhart Wellness Solutions was born.

 Why I love what I do